pranayahirwar/jspider-mern-stack-notes/javascript/this_keyword.md

 console.log(obj5.getThis()); // { name: 'obj5', getThis: [Function: getThis] }
 ```

-If the value that the method is accessed on is a primitive, `this` will be a primitive value as well — but only if the function is in strict mode.
+If the value that the method is accessed on is a primitive, `this` will be a primitive value as well — but only if the function is in strict mode???.

-JSCopy to Clipboard

 ```js
 function getThisStrict() {